Yearbook-enzyme/the-one-obsidian-vault-template-to-rule-them-all/important README.md

 # description
-its a obsidian vault template which covers most aspects of my life and was born out of my own lack up discipline and was created largely with chatgpt.
+its a obsidian vault template which covers most aspects of my life and was born out of my own lack of discipline and was created largely with chatgpt.

 # no community plugins are utilized in this vault so there is nothing extra to install